An Open Letter to the American Zen Community

 The Legacy of Our Lineages

-I have more to say about the tainted legacy of American Zen and our deeply unethical practices of enabling, protecting, and canonizing men who abuse women.
-However, I’ve had this conversation enough to know that even thousands of words of research-informed expert testimony combined with a sincere plea for justice can fail to inspire empathy for women who were abused by powerful men.
+I have more to say about the tainted legacy of American Zen and our deeply unethical, misogynistic practice of enabling, protecting, and canonizing men who abuse women.
+However, I’ve had this conversation enough to know that even thousands of words of research-informed expert testimony com-bined with a sincere plea for justice can fail to inspire empathy for women who were abused by powerful men.

 Sociologist Carol Gilligan describes how, in America, our patriarchal indoctrination begins early.
 Boys are taught that being empathic and relational is unmanly.
 Girls are taught that following their inner knowing of what is right and wrong can make them unsafe.
 This creates a culture in which men feel entitled to women’s care as well as their bodies, and women feel powerless to push back against this narrative.